-- Coven work requires time commitment.
-In addition to approximately 26 meetings per year (2-4 hours each), Sphinx members attend an annual camping weekend together and complete many “homework” lessons and assignments.
+Coven work requires time commitment.
+In addition to approximately 26 meetings

+    per year (2-4 hours each), Sphinx members attend an annual camping weekend

+    together and complete many “homework” lessons and assignments.

-- Sphinx does not require complete magical exclusivity, but we do ask that during training students give priority to Sphinx work.
-Our traditional information shall be kept oath bound and our family business will remain our business.
-For this reason, some members choose to keep their status within the coven private at public pagan functions.
+    - Sphinx does not require complete magical exclusivity, but we do ask that

+    during training students give priority to Sphinx work.
+Our traditional

+    information shall be kept oath-bound and our family business will remain our

+    business.
+For this reason, some members choose to keep their status within the

+    coven private at public pagan functions.

-- Sphinx Clan includes three active covens in the Greater Cincinnati Area (two in the west central and one east of the city), and a study circle in the northern Los Angeles suburbs.
+    - Sphinx Clan includes three active covens in the Greater Cincinnati Area (two

+    in the west central and one east of the city), and a study circle in the

+    northern Los Angeles suburbs.
 A new circle is starting in the Hamilton, OH area.

-Location, as well as personality fit, prior relationships and goals determine which coven(s) prospective members are offered dedication to.
+    Location, as well as personality fit, prior relationships and goals determine

+    which coven(s) prospective members are offered dedication to.

     Some Recommended Reading

-- To Ride a Silver Broomstick, To Stir a Magic Cauldron & To Light a Sacred Flame by Silver RavenWolf These are very basic manuals and subject to some controversy, but they do give a basic idea of the background flavor of our Tradition.
-If you can’t stand Silver RavenWolf, you probably won’t find a good fit in our clan.
-If you are her biggest fan, keep in mind that the books are not our Tradition — they are written for solitary practice — and you may not find a fit either.
+    - To Ride a Silver Broomstick, To Stir a Magic Cauldron & To Light a Sacred

+    Flame by Silver RavenWolf These are very basic manuals and subject to some

+    controversy, but they do give a basic idea of the background flavor of our

+    Tradition.
+If you can’t stand Silver RavenWolf, you probably won’t find a good

+    fit in our clan.
+If you are her biggest fan, keep in mind that the books are not

+    our Tradition — they are written for solitary practice — and you may not find a

+    fit either.

-- Wicca: A Year and a Day by Timothy Roderick Most Black Forest Clan initiates had a couple of years of practice as a solitary under their cingulum before beginning traditional training.
-Working through this marvelous book can help with that practice.
-While there are some questionable informational areas (the runes, some of the god/goddess correspondences), the exercises are sound and practical.
+    - Wicca: A Year and a Day by Timothy Roderick Most Black Forest Clan initiates

+    had a couple of years of practice as a solitary under their cingulum before

+    beginning traditional training.
+Working through this marvelous book can help

+    with that practice.
+While there are some questionable informational areas (the

+    runes, some of the god/goddess correspondences), the exercises are sound and

+    practical.